SuperJMN/DotNet-Ssh-Deployer/README.md

 sudo ln -s /opt/dotnet/dotnet /usr/local/bin
 dotnet --info
 ```
-- Go to the directory where your deployed application is
+3. Go to the directory where you deployed you application
-- Run it by using `.\[NameOfYourApp]`.
+4. Run it by using `.\[NameOfYourApp]`.
 If you don't know it, just type `ls` and look for the file with no extension with a different color (non-executable files are usually in light gray text)

 Easy enough?
 Try it and freak it out!